ScrappyCocco/ScroccoDiscordBot/README.md

 (If you're using a unix system, remember to change `py` to `python3`)

+## Deleted commands
+Since 2016 few APIs have been shut down, so a few commands might be removed from the code.

+List of deleted commands:
+* `!hacked`: using haveibeenpwned API v2 this command checked all the breaches with the given email.
+Sadly, there's no longer a free API to use.
+Command deleted in [this commit](https://github.com/ScrappyCocco/ScroccoDiscordBot/commit/8c90ac7c436ce352094568cd8bc50dd28a1ca6a8);

 ## Built Using

 * [Danny - Discord.py](https://github.com/Rapptz/discord.py) - Discord Python API